 Furthermore, applying products topically or administering them internally to control parasites also cause a flood of toxins into the dog’s body.
 These products contain poison intended to kill the parasites.
 But what that means is that your dog’s body is exposed to poison—often directly on the skin—at the very same time that the skin is trying to shed out toxins!
 It’s a lose-lose situation for your dog’s immune system, and therefore, a lose-lose situation for your dog.

 So what can I do?

-When you feed a species-appropriate raw food diet, you will be lessening the work that the liver and kidneys have to do, because they won’t have to remove waste at a rate that exceeds what they are designed for.
-You will reduce the workload of the pancreas, bring the stomach pH to an appropriate level, and flood your dog with the nutrients he or she needs to keep all the body systems in good working order.
+When you feed a species-appropriate raw food diet, you will be lessening the work that the liver and kidneys have to do.
+They won’t have to remove waste at a rate that exceeds what they are designed for.
+You’ll also:

 Flea, tick, and heartworm preventives

 But, to address the toxin issue, you will need to go beyond diet.
 Flea and tick preventives, such as Frontline and K9 Advantix, are poison.
 When you apply them to your dog, the poison goes through their skin and their body must work to eliminate that poison.
 Similarly, when you give your dog a heartworm pill every month, you are feeding them a product that contains poison.
 Their system must work extra hard to rid itself of the toxins in the preventives.